 If parents can not be contacted, the emergency contact person will be phoned.

 For situations where no adults can be contacted, the child will remain in the sick bay until contact is made.
 If a child requires the attention of a doctor, parents will be notified and prompt action will be taken.

 Any child with an infectious or contagious disease should be kept home for the required time – The principal will enforce this to protect the welfare of others in the school.

 We ask for parents’ co-operation in not sending unwell children to school

-Value Assemblies take place once a week on Tuesday mornings at 10.30 am .
+Value Assemblies take place fortnightly on Friday afternoons at 2.15pm .
 This is an opportunity for teachers to give out school notices, and is a time to celebrate students work and achievements.
 Please come along and enjoy this time with the children when you can.

 Communication with the School